ArtsemiY/TomoBEAR-test/Tutorials.md

 This page contains tomoBEAR tutorials which should showcase the capabilities of the processing pipeline.
+These tutorials assume that you have already cloned the [tomoBEAR github repository](https://github.com/KudryashevLab/tomoBEAR), installed all the required software ans setup tomoBEAR.

 # Ribosome (EMPIAR-10064)